 - Continue making your rounds in the granny square sequence of stitches.
 You can change colors as often as you like, usually every one or two rounds.

-Granny squares don’t have to be square!
+Crochet granny squares for beginners don’t have to be square!
 Your shape just depends on how many 3 ch corners you create.
 You can make Granny Mandalas (work in circles, don’t make any corners); granny triangles, (3 corners); granny pentagons, hexagons, or octagons.
-You could even make a granny rectangle.
+You could even make a granny rectangle or a solid granny square.
+If you want to crochet granny clusters back and forth, read my article on the granny stripe.

-What Can I Make With My Granny Squares?
+What Can I Make With My Crochet Granny Squares for Beginners?

 Now you have the building blocks to make whatever you fancy with these lovely little motifs.